openresty/lua-nginx-module/README.markdown

 **context:** *http, server, location, location-if*

-Enables or disables response caching for HTTP 1.0 (or older) requests.
+Enables or disables automatic response buffering for HTTP 1.0 (or older) requests.
 This buffering mechanism is mainly used for HTTP 1.0 keep-alive which replies on a proper `Content-Length` response header.

-If the Lua code explicitly sets a `Content-Length` response header before sending the headers (either explicitly via [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly via the first [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) call).
+If the Lua code explicitly sets a `Content-Length` response header before sending the headers (either explicitly via [ngx.send_headers](http://wiki.nginx.org/HttpLuaModule#ngx.send_headers) or implicitly via the first [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) or [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) call), then the HTTP 1.0 response buffering will be disabled even when this directive is turned on.

 To output very large response data in a streaming fashion (via the [ngx.flush](http://wiki.nginx.org/HttpLuaModule#ngx.flush) call, for example), this directive MUST be turned off to minimize memory usage.